sealx017/SpaceBF/README.md

 datasets, to study spatially varying interaction between any two variables, based on a spatial fused horseshoe prior.

+\*\*August 7, 2025 update: a modification to the package has improved computational complexity by several folds.
+Users are requested to re-install the package.

 ## Install and load SpaceBF

 We install and load the developmental version of SpaceBF from GitHub.
 We